Quench dynamics of mass-imbalanced three-body fermionic systems in a spherical trap: Conclusion

 In this work we examine the time evolution of quenched systems.
 We consider a harmonically trapped system of two identical fermions plus a distinct particle interacting via a contact interaction where the system is quenched from non-interacting to strongly interacting or vice versa.
 We calculate the static wavefunction in both the non-interacting and strongly interacting regimes for general mass and use these solutions to calculate two time-dependent post-quench observables; the Ramsey signal, $S(t)$, and the particle separation, $\langle \tilde{R}(t) \rangle$.
 These observables are calculated for both the forwards and backwards quenches.

 For the Ramsey signal we find an irregularly repeating signal for the forwards quench.
-This irregularity is due to the irrationality of the unitary energy spectrum and this irregular behaviour is more pronounced for small $\kappa$.
-For the reverse quench the magnitude of the Ramsey signal oscillates with period $\pi/\omega$ as the non-interacting energies are integer multiples and the phase has an irregular period due the the irrational initial energy.
+This irregularity is due to the irrationality of the unitary energy spectrum and this irregular behaviour is more pronounced for small $\kappa$ (heavy impurity).
+For the reverse quench the magnitude of the Ramsey signal oscillates with period $\pi/\omega$ as the non-interacting energies are integer multiples and the phase has an irregular period due to the irrational initial energy.

 For the particle separation the forwards quench yields the expected oscillating result, however the period is $\pi/\omega$ as the irrational contributions to the unitary eigenenergies cancel.
 For the backwards quench we find that the particle separation diverges logarithmically, similar to divergence in $r=|\vec{r}_{2}-\vec{r}_{1}|$ for the same quench performed on the two-body system \cite{kerin2020two}.
-By enforcing a cut-off based on the van der Waals interaction range we estimate a very large amplitude of oscillations $\approx5a_{\mu}$ for $\kappa=1$.
-From a physical perspective it is unclear why the divergence occurs for the backwards but not forwards quench.
+By enforcing a cut-off based on the van der Waals interaction range we estimate a very large amplitude of oscillation, $\approx5a_{\mu}$ for $\kappa=1$.
+From a physical perspective it is unclear why the divergence occurs for the backwards but not forwards quench but it is likely related to the zero-range interaction and/or the instantaneous quench.

 Finally we note that experimental testing of these theoretical predictions is within reach.
 Few-atom systems can be reliably constructed with modern techniques \cite{serwane2011deterministic, murmann2015two, zurn2013pairing, zurn2012fermionization, PhysRevLett.96.030401}, the quench in s-wave scattering length can be achieved using Feshbach resonance \cite{fano1935feshbackh, feshbach1958feshbackh, tiesinga1993feshbackh,chin2010feshbach}, and the Ramsey signal can be measured using Ramsey interferometry techniques \cite{cetina2016ultrafast}.
-Notable Ref. \cite{guan2019density} measured the particle separation of two harmonically trapped {}\textsuperscript{6}Li atoms following a quench in trap geometry rather than s-wave scattering length.
+Notably Ref. \cite{guan2019density} measured the particle separation of two harmonically trapped {}\textsuperscript{6}Li atoms following a quench in trap geometry rather than s-wave scattering length.
+Additionally there have been theoretical advances that allow for the four-body wavefunction to be characterised analytically in the untrapped case for 3+1 and 2+2 fermi systems \cite{endo2015absence, castin2010four}.
+These advances may allow for this work to be generalised to the four-body case.